 While we’ve watched the price of most home decor items skyrocket over the last 30 years, have you noticed that the price of furniture has actually tumbled?
 It’s true.
 For a couple centuries we Americans prided ourselves on making high quality, natural wood furniture that was coveted around the world.
 North Carolina, Pennsylvania, Vermont and other New England states were leaders in the fine furniture industry.

-But in the 1960’s and 70’s many of America’s big furniture makers (like Ethan Allen, Broyhill, Thomasville and Lane) started to move their operations overseas and superior quality became a thing of the past (along with hundreds of thousands of American jobs).
+But in the 1960’s and 70’s many of America’s big furniture makers (like Ethan Allen, Broyhill, Thomasville and Lane) started to move operations overseas and quality took a hit (along with American jobs).
 Prices fell dramatically.
 Instead of preserving our grandparents heirloom quality wooden furniture for our homes, we began buying cheap, trendy furniture imports and replacing them frequently as breakage occured.

 Natural Furniture for the Healthy Home